nabeel-ahmad/express-mongoose-docs/README.md

 [![Build Status](https://travis-ci.org/nabeel-ahmad/express-mongoose-docs.svg?branch=master)](https://travis-ci.org/nabeel-ahmad/express-mongoose-docs)

 This module will take away the pain of writing API and Data Model documentation for your Express & Mongoose based REST API.
+It auto-generates API documentation from the code on runtime so the documentation always stays up to date.

 Installation